 Taskforce: how we made the plan

-These leading experts have spent several months in 2018 examining the key areas affecting lung health: prevention, diagnosis, treatment, life with a lung condition, end of life care and the workforce.
+In 2018, leading experts spent several months examining the key areas affecting lung health: prevention, diagnosis, treatment, life with a lung condition, end of life care and the workforce.
 This included a series of workshops hosted by the British Lung Foundation.

 To lay the foundation for these discussions, the Taskforce requested evidence on real world examples of policy or practice, which would improve outcomes for lung patients if introduced or replicated across the country within the next 5 years.
 This evidence was reviewed and ranked by Alma Economics.
 Read the submissions to our call for evidence.

 Our recommendations are based on evidence that considers a number of factors, including reach, impact, availability and value for money.
 We also identified evidence gaps.
 The British Lung Foundation’s Patient Think Tank played a key role in reviewing and prioritising the recommendations.